Licensed Clinical Social Workers (LCSW)

 The Soldier Recovery Unit's social worker provides a comprehensive behavioral health psychosocial assessment for all service members assigned to the SRU and manages risks that are identified during the initial interview and subsequent assessments.

-In collaboration with the nurse case manager, the social worker ensures that behavioral health counseling/treatment is provided as necessary and, as staffing levels allow, the social worker may provide counseling or treatment to service members and their family members using individual, marital, family and/or group therapy.
+In collaboration with the nurse case manager, the social worker ensures that behavioral health counseling/treatment is provided as necessary.
+As staffing levels allow, the social worker may provide counseling or treatment to service members and their family members using individual, marital, family and/or group therapy.

 During the comprehensive psychosocial assessment process, the SRU social worker utilizes self-assessment questionnaires and structured interviews to identify Soldiers who are experiencing psychological and emotional stressors.